tale97/github-repo-tracker/README.md

 - More options to filter repositories list (by latest updates/alphabetical sorting/date added and so on)
 - User Login/Account creation
 - Better, more intuitive UI similar to Spotify's playlist UI
+- A clear X button to clear search input

 ## Setup
 ### `npm install`